-3.3 Bulletin Boards
+3.5 Bulletin Boards

 Bulletin Boards will be made available to the Association in accordance with Article 3, Section 10.d. of the Employer-Employee Relations Rules and Regulations.
+The County shall provide the Association with a list of all newly hired and all recently separated employees covered by this Memorandum of Understanding during the first pay period following ratification of this Memorandum of Understanding and once each month thereafter.
+Such lists shall include employees' dates of hire/separation, and classifications.